comp500/skypecord/README.md

 Skype to Discord bridge, made with node.js.

+**As of 3rd July 2019, this repository has been archived.
+This is because it has many security vulnerabilities in it's dependencies, and it uses an unofficial API that probably doesn't work anymore anyway.
+Feel free to fork it if you want to continue it.**

 ## Setup
 1. Install [node.js and npm](https://nodejs.org/en/).
 2. Create a discord bot at https://discordapp.com/developers/applications/me and create a Bot User.